xterra111/hsKanban/client/README.md

 7. [] test out backend create new, list all and update features using postman.

-8. [] Add Tasks to one column + update the backend.
+8. [0.5] Add Tasks to one column + update the backend.

-9. [] Add a new column + update the backend accordingly.
+9. [0.5] Add a new column + update the backend accordingly.

 10. [] Ensure new column title is editable.

 11. [] Drag Drop for Task Card in a column.

+12. [] Drag and Drop tasks from one column to another.

-12. [] ensure backend for drag drop is updated accordingly.
+13. [] ensure backend for drag drop is updated accordingly.

-13. [] Drag Drop Task Card from one column to another.
+14. [] Drag Drop Task Card from one column to another.

-14. [] Ensure backend for DND to another column reflects accordingly.
+15. [] Ensure backend for DND to another column reflects accordingly.

-15. [] DND Columns? - decide if this needs to be in post MVP...(really want to do this but lets see)
+16. [] DND Columns? - decide if this needs to be in post MVP...(really want to do this but lets see)

 POST MVP: